CLARO

 Description: Join fellow attorneys for a comprehensive training in consumer law.

-Requirements: You must be admitted in New York and have time to attend the training and commit 6 hours to CLARO sessions.
+Requirements: You must be admitted in New York and have time to attend the training and commit a total of 6 hours to CLARO sessions.
+CLARO sessions lengths may vary.
 Please note that to avoid conflict of interest, this opportunity is not available to attorneys working for debt settlement or other financial institutions.

 CLE Credit: 3